localstack/docs/content/en/user-guide/aws/glue/index.md

 When using JDBC crawlers, you can point your crawler towards a Redshift database created in LocalStack.

 Below is a rough outline of the steps required to get the integration for the JDBC crawler working.
-We can first create the local Redshift cluster via:
+You can first create the local Redshift cluster via:
 {{< command >}}
 $ awslocal redshift create-cluster --cluster-identifier c1 --node-type dc1.large --master-username test --master-user-password test --db-name db1
 {{< / command >}}